bunk3r/11x256.github.io/_posts/2017-05-05-welcome-to-jekyll.markdown

 ##### Step 1:

+Getting a root shell on the android emulator and executing frida-server.

+*Note: Make sure that adb is in your PATH variable.*

 ```powershell
 PS C:\Users\11x256> adb shell
 root@generic_x86:/ # /data/local/tmp/frida-server &
 ```

 ##### Step 2:

+Installing the APK on the device

 ```powershell
 PS C:\Users\11x256> adb install .\Desktop\app-1.apk